MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 This article provides guidelines for providing great experiences with banner ads, interstitial ads, and native ads in your apps.
 For general guidance about how to design the look and feel for apps, see [Design & UI](https://developer.microsoft.com/windows/apps/design).

 > [!IMPORTANT]
-> Any use of advertising in your app must comply with the Windows Store Policies – including, without limitation, [policy 10.10](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) (Advertising Conduct and Content).
-In particular, your app's implementation of banner ads or interstitial ads must meet the requirements in Windows Store policy [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10).
+> Any use of advertising in your app must comply with the Microsoft Store Policies – including, without limitation, [policy 10.10](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) (Advertising Conduct and Content).
+In particular, your app's implementation of banner ads or interstitial ads must meet the requirements in Microsoft Store policy [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10).
 This article includes examples of implementations that would violate this policy.
 These examples are provided for informational purposes only, as a way to help you better understand the policy.
-These examples are not comprehensive, and there may be many other ways to violate the Windows Store Policies that are not listed in this article.
+These examples are not comprehensive, and there may be many other ways to violate the Microsoft Store Policies that are not listed in this article.

 ## Guidelines for banner ads

-The following sections provide recommendations for how to implement [banner ads](banner-ads.md) in your app using [AdControl](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.aspx) and examples of implementations that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Windows Store Policies.
+The following sections provide recommendations for how to implement [banner ads](banner-ads.md) in your app using [AdControl](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.adcontrol.aspx) and examples of implementations that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Microsoft Store Policies.

 ### Best practices